Penguinlay/notion-inline-latex/README.md

 ---

 ## Feature
-- Load at Startup (default two seconds latency for smoother experience but customizable)
+- Render LaTeX at Startup (default two seconds latency for smoother experience but customizable)
-- Load at Keyup (default two seconds latency for smoother experience but customizable)
+- Render LaTeX at Keyup (default two seconds latency for smoother experience but customizable)
 - `$ $` as Default LaTeX Delimiter (customizable)

 ## Acknowledgement